Skip to main content

 Options

-event prevents the product modal from opening:
+By default, subscribing to the tolstoy_product_card_click event prevents the product modal from opening: product_modal_preview

-If you’d still like the product modal to open, you can pass the following option to window.tolstoyWidget.subscribe
+If you’d still like the product modal to open, you can pass the following option to window.tolstoyWidget.subscribe:

 const options = {